Table of Contents

 - 3.6 How is the order that jobs run in on Kay decided?

 1.1 Where should a new user begin?

-New ICHEC users should refer to the Fionn support page as a starting point.
-Tutorials on specific topics can be found here.
+New ICHEC users should refer to the Kay support page as a starting point.
+Documentation and specific topics can be found here.
 New users should also refer to the Education & Training section for training courses and upcoming workshop schedules.

 1.2 How do I join an ICHEC mailing list?

 When an account is created, your email address is automatically subscribed to a mailing list:

 - email@example.com: low-traffic list for announcements regarding the Centre

 If you wish to receive updates about the Centre, please e-mail us at firstname.lastname@example.org, asking to be subscribed to the ichec-announce mailing list.

 1.3 What is the overall application process?

 An overview of the application procedure from start to submitting jobs: